o9000/tint2/doc/tint2.md

 (Available since 0.13.0)

-Backgrounds also allow specifying one or more gradient layers that are drawn on top of the solid color background.
+Backgrounds also allow specifying gradient layers that are drawn on top of the solid color background.

 First the user must define one or more gradients in the config file,